pietervdvn/MapComplete/Docs/Android_development.md

 ## Developing

+0. `nvm use` to make sure your using the correct android version
 1. Build all the necessary files.
    a.
 If no layer/theme changes were made, `npm run build` is sufficient
    b.
 Otherwise, run `npm run prepare-deploy`.